 Transportation accounts for the second largest greenhouse gas emission category, behind energy.
 The University of Tennessee, Knoxville has taken many steps to provide alternative transportation to and around campus, including but not limited to, bikeshare program, alternative transportation funding, and rideshare programs.

-UT has 19 Electric Vehicle charging stations located on campus (six by Staff Lot 23, six on the Agriculture Campus, five at the 11th Street Garage and two at Facilities Services Complex).
-These stations are open to students, staff, faculty, and the greater community with the goal that UT and Knoxville can work together to reduce their overall environmental impact.View Charging Stations
+UT has 4 areas of electric vehicle charging stations located on campus (six by Staff Lot 23, six on the Agriculture Campus, five at the 11th Street Garage and two at Facilities Services Complex).
+Students, faculty, staff, and visitors can use these stations by obtaining a permit with Parking & Transit.View Charging Stations

 With dedicated bike lanes and sharrows on campus, coupled with an extensive Greenway System throughout the greater Knoxville area, UT is a great place to bike.

 If you do not have your own bike, the University of Tennessee Outdoor Program (UTOP) allows students to rent bikes for a day, weekend, or semester all for a small fee.
 UTOP also hosts a bike shop in which they will help any student, staff, or faculty member repair or tune-up their bike, free of charge.